 - Who they see: General dentists typically see patients of any age.
 Also known as family dentists, they frequently care for the whole family.
 Pediatric dentists specialize in children only, providing tailored care to all children from infants to older adolescents.
 This promotes a kid-friendly environment, along with a host of specialty child-sized instruments and tools for maximum comfort.

 - Specialties available: Pediatric dentistry is considered a specialty field, with additional 2-3 years of training that makes them experts in their field.
 General dentists have not completed this specialty.

 - Education required: Both pediatric and general dentists require four years of dental school.
 However, pediatric dentists must go on to complete 2-3 additional years of residency training focused on infants, children, teenagers and special needs kids.
 Thus, they are specialized in these age groups and have expertise in treating, calming, and caring for children under 18.
 They are also experienced in handling and easing common issues like a child’s dentist anxiety.

 How Long Can Your Child Go to a Pediatric Dentist?

 Pediatric dentists typically care for your child from infancy to young adulthood.
 They are specialized to provide expert care from their very first infant appointment, ensuring that your child can grow up with a dentist who knows them and their history inside-out.
 This provides a wide array of important benefits, particularly once they reach their teenage years and may need braces.

 Most patients will “graduate” from their pediatric dentist around age 18.

-Fox Kids Dentistry offers a robust dental program for children starting from young babies.
+Fox Kids Dentistry offers a robust dental program for their Portland pediatric patients, starting from when they are young babies.
 We have an orthodontics specialist on staff, ensuring that as your child grows up and needs special orthodontic care, they can stay within familiar settings to receive their braces.